Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 ![Idle Disk Load](/images/1weekIdle.png "that seems high")

 I've circled 'blips' - or rather, cascading impact to the memory/CPU/etc that gave me concern.
-Additionally, I circled the top line of the % memory RSS used - you can see that as the number of IOPS **in progress** average spikes, there is a corresponding spike in memory and cpu utilization that does not decrease (more on this later).
+I also circled the top line of the % memory RSS used - you can see that as the number of IOPS **in progress** average spikes, there is a corresponding spike in memory and cpu utilization that does not decrease (more on this later).